Flavien-Dieval/win_TimeMachine/README.md

 An equivalent of time machine on windows, linux and mac in command line.

 # Requirement :
+Python 3.10 or higher. (not tested for lower versions)
 ```
 pip install send2trash
 ```